syncfusion-content/blazor-docs/blazor/ribbon/items.md

 ### Supported events

-Below are the events that are currently supported in Combobox item
+The following events are available in the Combobox item.

 * `Created` - EventCallback
 * `PopupOpening` - ComboBoxPopupOpenEventArgs